jagenjo/litegl.js/guides/README.md

 To better understand the syntax check the [guide for gl-matrix](gl-matrix.md).

+## Usage ##

+If you want to see an example of application done in LiteGL I recommend to check the examples folder in the repository where you will find examples for every feature.

+Or you can check the [guide for a basic litegl application](basic_application.md).

 ## Classes ##

 There are four classes that any WebGL developer need to create to do a basic 3D application: ```GL.Buffer```, ```GL.Mesh```, ```GL.Shader```, ```GL.Texture```.